paths-erc/docs/db-handbook/manuscripts.md

 ---

 #### NUMBER OF HANDS
 - Number of different scribe hands identified.
-For each of them must be filled out a hand description protocol
+For each of them a hand description protocol must be filled out.
 - DB id: `handstot`

 ### Hand(s)

+For each manuscript, multiple instances of the following group of fields can be filed, each one describing a single hand.

+These fields are not part of the [manuscripts table](../db-schema/manuscripts.md) but of the [m_hands table](../db-schema/m_hands.md).

 ---